The Dazzling Miss Davison: Reception

 According to the Montrose, Arbroath and Brechin review; and Forfar and Kincardineshire advertiser:Few observers of the film will be able until the end to supply the answer to the question in the title, but it is one which explains all that has been puzzling before, and it provides a logical and dramatic finish to the story.

+Censorship

+Before the film could be exhibited in Kansas, the Kansas Board of Review required the shortening of all gambling scenes.